pypa/packaging.python.org/source/distributing.rst

 This tutorial covers the basics of how to create and distribute your own Python projects.
-This tutorial assumes that you are already familiar with the contents of the :doc:`Tutorial on Installing Packages <tutorial>`.
+This tutorial assumes that you are already familiar with the contents of the :doc:`installing`.

 Setup for Project Distributors